decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 You’ll notice that each model contains 7 different meshes related to an armature.
 These meshes represent the head, eyebrows, eyes, mouth, upper body, lower body and feet.
 You can use these example models as a reference and starting point for your own custom wearable.

-{{< hint warning >}} **Important: Do not modify the “cuts” or the “stitches” between categories (unless you want to create an unusual “floating head” effect or similar).**
+{{< hint warning >}} **Important: Do not modify the "cuts" or the "stitches" between categories (unless you want to create an unusual "floating head" effect or similar).**
 {{< /hint >}}

-Each part of the body has caps, making them “water tight”.
+Each part of the body has caps, making them "water tight".
 These caps exist to prevent unsightly glitches if there are any animation clipping problems due to bad skin weighting.
 It’s best to not remove these caps when editing the mesh.

 [BodyParts]({{< ref "/images/wearables/14_body_parts.png">}})